Skip to main content

 5. Module isolation – modules MUST NOT be able to corrupt core Hub invariants; failures in module logic MUST fail cleanly without compromising the base registry.

-6. Anchoring consistency – anchors from recognized sub chains MUST satisfy the conditions in SPEC-ANCHOR.md or be rejected.
+6. Anchoring consistency – anchors MUST satisfy the conditions in SPEC-ANCHOR.md or be rejected.

 Implementations MAY strengthen these invariants but MUST document any additional constraints that impact integrators.